alexle/alexle.github.com/posts/training-marathon.markdown

 ###Week 1 - 9mi LSD###

 I started on track with short runs of 2, 5, and 3mi.
-Headed into the 9mi LSD, I was a bit overconfident and came out too fast.
+Heading into the 9mi LSD, I was a bit overconfident and came out too fast.
 The first hour (6mi) went pretty well.
 Then it fell terribly apart afterwards.
 My pace, form, and motivation to move forward dropped dramatically until the end.

 \* Lesson: Start slower.
 Bring water and GU next time to practice fueling.